 Before joining Roehampton I worked at four other London HEIs in various different capacities as well as in the private & third sector across three different countries.
 My previous experience ranges from HR, IT, health & safety, key account & project management to primary & secondary teaching.
 I am also a freelance administrator and research assistant.

-eLearning Adviser (Media, Culture and Language; Drama, Theatre and Performance; Business School)
+eLearning Adviser (Media, Culture and Language; Business School)

-Having worked in HE for over 10 years, I joined Roehampton University in July 2016 as eLearning Advisor for the Business School; Media, Culture and Language; and Drama, Theatre and Performance.
-I provide staff and students with support in their use of educational technologies and to promote the many ways in which they can be used to enrich the teaching and learning experience at Roehampton.
+Having worked in HE for over 10 years, I joined the University of Roehampton in July 2016 as eLearning Advisor for the Business School and Media, Culture and Language.
+I provide staff and students with support in their use of educational technologies and promote the many ways in which these tools can be used to enrich the teaching and learning experience at Roehampton.

-My enthusiasm for the role comes from an interest in exploring how technologies and learning environments can be used to support and enhance teaching and learning activities.
-In my previous role working within the educational technology team at City University London I supported staff on a range of educational technology and learning environment projects including the support and development of Moodle and Turnitin, use of voting devices, promotion of lecture capture and other multimedia tools and design and evaluation of new learning spaces.
+My enthusiasm for the role comes from an interest in exploring how technologies and learning environments can be used to enhance teaching and learning activities.
+In my previous role working within the educational technology team at City University London I supported staff on a range of educational technology and learning environment projects including the support and development of Moodle and Turnitin, use of voting devices, promotion of lecture capture and various multimedia tools and the design and evaluation of new learning spaces across the campus.